persephone-tools/persephone/README.md

 1. Having features as part of the phoneme token.
 For example, a nasalized /o/ becomes /õ/.
 2. Having a separate token that follows the phoneme.
-For example, a high tone /o˥/ becomes two tokens: o ˥.
+For example, a high tone /o˥/ becomes two tokens: /o ˥/.

 Since there are many ways you can mix and match these, one consideration to keep in mind is how much larger the label vocabulary